bjorn-87/anax-weathermodule/README.md

 # Installing

+This module is available on [packagist](https://packagist.org/packages/bjos19/anax-weathermodule)

 ## Step 1 install the module

 ### install using composer
 `composer require bjos19/anax-weathermodule`

 ## Step 2 Copy the configuration files and other necessary folders.

-Stand in the root of your Anax repo and copy all files:
+You can copy all the files separately from `vendor/bjos19/anax-weathermodule` or stand in the root of your Anax repo and copy all files with the following commands:

 ```
 rsync -av vendor/bjos19/anax-weathermodule/config ./